Did You Get “Taken” at Lunch or Dinner?

 Investment fraud happens everywhere, even at mealtime.
 Seminars in which people are invited for a free steak or other pricey meal in return for listening to a financial advisor or other speaker give investment advice are often rife with misleading information and fraud.
 While these events are typically depicted as educational presentations, the majority of them are actually sales pitches designed to attract investor clients for the speakers or their associates.
 Speakers may promise big returns on investments that are unsuitable for many investors or even outright fraudulent, which means attendees who place their trust in these speakers may well lose some or all their investment money.

-If you lost money after signing up for an investment at a free meal seminar and believe it was due to fraud or negligence, contact Wolper Law Firm to learn about potential options for recovery.
+If you lost money after signing up for an investment at a free meal seminar and believe it was due to fraud or negligence, contact Wolper Law Firm, P.A. to learn about potential options for recovery.
 We provide free initial consultations to aggrieved investors…and our no-obligation consultations truly are free.
 Call 800.931.8452 to arrange a time to speak with us.
 Our investment loss attorneys have an over 99% recovery rate.

 Don’t let an unscrupulous broker or advisor cheat you out of your hard-earned money.
 Learn about options for recovery by speaking with one of our experienced investment fraud attorneys.